sdw-online/data-contract-driven-pipeline/README.md

 #### Expected outcome

 - The 1-bronze-bucket, 2-silver-bucket, 3-gold-bucket S3 buckets are created
+- CSV files are loaded into all 3 buckets
-- There are no validation errors at any stage
+- There are no validation errors at any stage (as data meets contract expectations)